eserlxl/aurgen/doc/AUR.md

 - `PKGBUILD.0` is the canonical template for your package's build instructions.
 - All automated PKGBUILD generation and updates are based on this file.
 - You should edit `PKGBUILD.0` directly for any customizations.
-- If the file is missing or invalid, `aurgen` will regenerate it and back up the previous version as `PKGBUILD.0.bak`.
+- If the file is missing or invalid, AURgen will regenerate it and back up the previous version as `PKGBUILD.0.bak`.
 - Always check `PKGBUILD.0.bak` if you need to recover manual changes after a regeneration.

 #### Automatic PKGBUILD.0 Generation

-If `PKGBUILD.0` doesn't exist, aurgen can automatically generate a basic template with the following features:
+If `PKGBUILD.0` doesn't exist, AURgen can automatically generate a basic template with the following features:

 - **Metadata Extraction**: Automatically extracts package name, version, description, and license from the project
 - **Build System Detection**: Detects CMake, Make, Python setuptools, npm, Rust, Go, Java, Meson, or Autotools